|

 Night Fountains Show Ticket

 During peak season, the Palace of Versailles offers several unique experiences for visitors.
 The Night Fountains Show is a spectacular fireworks show in the gardens of Versailles.
 Visitors who purchase the Night Fountains Show Ticket get access to the gardens on the evening of the show, however, palace entry is NOT included.
-I recommend this show for travelers who want to experience Versailles, but would rather not spend the day exploring the museum!
-Otherwise, travelers who have already visited the palace would enjoy this evening show to see a whole different side of the palace!

-Get Your Guide tours are a great option for families and travelers who want to see the highlights of the palace with a knowledgeable guide, but would rather not spend the entire day exploring the grand palace!
+Considering a guided tour of the Palace of Versailles?
+Get Your Guide has so many incredible guided tours with skip-the-line entry into the palace.
+Versailles guided tours are a great option for families and travelers who want to see the highlights of the palace with a knowledgeable guide, but would rather not spend the entire day exploring the grand palace!

 How Long Should I Spend At the Palace of Versailles?